-Not an exhaustive list but here I summarise some of the most common features to look for when dating and buying forties women’s clothing, dresses in particular.
+Not an exhaustive list, but here I summarise some of the most common features to look for when dating and buying forties women’s clothing, dresses in particular.
 I have included an example of each type of feature.
 I have numbered them head to toe to help you visualise the overall silhouette.

 Sleeve heads or crowns as they are also known were generally high with gathers or a double pleat.
 Sleeves themselves varied in length but usually fairly plain and fitted.
-Three-quatre or elbow-length sleeves were common.
+Three-quarter or elbow-length sleeves were common.

 The shoulder pads on forties garments were usually small and hand made from fabric scraps.
 Filled with whatever wadding type material was available.
 A strong square shoulder shape was the goal.
 Giving the wearer a slightly masculine upper body shape but then it also emphasised a nipped-in waist.
 Sometimes you will find empty shoulder pad outers where the original padding material has perished away leaving a horrible sandy residue.

-Single or double even triple as illustrated here, Sleeve darts were there to offer strength and shaping plus allow movement at the elbow on a snug-fitting sleeve.
+Single or double even triple as illustrated here, sleeve darts were there to offer strength and shaping plus allow movement at the elbow on a snug-fitting sleeve.

 A yoke took it's name from the control wheel, a device used for piloting a fixed-wing aircraft.
 In the same way, it is a dressmaking term meaning a flat fixed area of fabric.
 You will find yokes in the forties across the shoulders front and back.
 They were sometimes curved or pointed all with soft gathers creating fullness at the bust.
 Shirring & smocking were also common in those areas.